Skip to this page's content

 Citizenship Status & Housing Eligibility

-The Department of Homeland Security recently signed an agreement with HUD to work together to ensure that housing assistance is provided only to people who are U.S citizens, Lawful Permanent Residents (green card holders), and other people with lawful immigration status (such as asylees or refugees).
+The Department of Homeland Security signed an agreement with HUD to work together to ensure that housing assistance is provided only to people who are U.S citizens, Lawful Permanent Residents (green card holders), and other people with lawful immigration status (such as asylees or refugees).

 The agreement does not change any laws or current HUD rules, however, it signals that the rules could change in the future.
+HUD has also signaled that it may end eligibility for mixed-immigration status households, where at least one person is a citizen or has legal status but other members of the household do not.

 Households with mixed immigration statuses who believe they might be affected should seek advice from an immigration attorney or qualified non-profit agency.
 Local resources include the Washington Immigrant Solidarity Network, the NW Immigrant Rights Project, and King County Libraries Welcoming Centers.